 The Supportive Care Clinic at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta helps children who have serious illnesses and their families live well and improves quality of life.
 Living with a life-threatening medical condition is difficult.
 Our mission is to help facilitate care that achieves patients’ goals and promotes hope and well-being at all stages of illness.

 The Supportive Care Clinic is located in the Aflac Cancer and Blood Disorders Center so that patients receive seamless care.
-We provide initial consultations and follow-up visits in the clinics at Children’s Egleston and Scottish Rite hospitals.
-The Pediatric Advanced Care Team (PACT) will also follow your child’s care when he is admitted to the hospital, whether on the Aflac Cancer and Blood Disorders Center floor, in the Pediatric Intensive Care Unit (PICU) or in the rehabilitation unit at Egleston or Scottish Rite hospitals.
+We provide initial consultations and follow-up visits at Arthur M. Blank Hospital.
+The Supportive Care Clinic includes specialists focused on quality of life and mental health.
+The Pediatric Advanced Care Team (PACT) will also follow your child’s care when he is admitted to the hospital.

 The Supportive Care Clinic helps patients, families and providers through three core missions: